Arbitrary curves are curves defined by a vector expression of voltages and/or currents or

 - Press and hold the shift key while left-clicking on the positive side of the

-IQ1 Drain current probe:
+IQ1 Drain current probe: Result: The dialog is populated with the

 probe current, IPROBE3#P, the final Y expression is